KamanHang/sqldatawarehousedataengineeringproject/README.md

+### Things to Consider
+- The provided dataset belongs to a (Fictional Company) "Gurkha Pedal Force" - a company that sells bikes, related acessories and clothing.
 #  SQL Data Warehouse and Data Analytics Project
 This project delivers a modern data warehouse which focuses on building clean, organized data pipeline and covers important aspects such as ETL Pipeline Development, Data Cleaning, Data Modelling and Data Analytics

 ## Project Division
 This Project focuses into two different sections:
 - Data Engineering